spacelephantlabs/AIPs/AIPS/aip-33.md

                         }
                     }
                 ]
+            },
+            "b":{
+                "genesis":true
             }
         }
     }
 }
 ```

-A NFT has a name and properties.
-In this configuration file, you could set constraints on a properties value.

-A constraint would be :
+#### NFT genesis property

+A **genesis** property is a NFT property that must be set at NFT creation (in a `mint` transaction).

+If a NFT property has the (object) property `genesis=true` then, the `mint` transaction must include `nft.properties` asset **AND** this property must have a value ( compliant with may exist constraints).
+If it doesn't, then transaction is rejected and NFT is not minted.
+By default, a NFT property is not genesis.

+#### NFT constrained property

+A NFT property constraint is a set of rules a property value update of a NFT transaction (`mint` or `update`) must obey in order to be applied and forged.

+It's composed by:
 - a name/identifier
 - optional parameters to customize constraints depending on property.

-As an example, we could have an immutability constraint (`immutable` as identifier) which causes a property to not be updatable after set.
+As an example, we could have an immutability constraint (`immutable` as identifier) which causes a property to not be updatable after being set.

 As an other example, we could have more abstract constraints like `type` which causes a property value to be of a specific type (`number`, `string`,... ).
 In that case, we could add constraints depending property type and value.
-In the example above, we set that property `a` must be a `number` between 1 and 2.
+In the example above, we set that property `a` must be a `number` between `1` and `2`.

 Constraint logic is implemented into `core-nft` plugin as a class which must implement the `Constraint` interface: